leeorf/gobarber/backend/README.md

 These endpoints allow you to organize appointments between the barbers and customers, and also to manage the user profile (either barber or customer).

 Some routes require the user to be logged in with a valid JWT Token.
-To generate a JWT the user must login in the `/sessions` route and the token must be passed as a **Bearer Token**.
+To generate a JWT the user must login in the `/sessions` route.

 To see the endpoints click the button below or import the [Insomnia.json](./Insomnia.json) file on Insomnia.